-The consolidated financial statements are prepared by management in accordance with U.S. generally accepted accounting principles ('U.S. GAAP".)
+The consolidated financial statements are prepared by management in accordance with U.S. generally accepted accounting principles ('U.S. GAAP") and are presented in US dollars.
 The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
 All significant intercompany accounts and transactions are eliminated in consolidation.